New Zealand First: Relations with Māori

-Winston Peters is part-Māori.
-The party once held all Māori electorates (the five MPs were nicknamed the "Tight Five"), and it continued to receive significant support from voters registered in Māori electorates.
+Winston Peters is Māori.
+At its high-water mark after the 1996 election, the party won all Māori electorates (the five MPs were nicknamed the "Tight Five").
+It continued to receive significant support from voters registered in Māori electorates for some years afterward.
 New Zealand First no longer supports the retention of the Māori electorates and has declared that it will not stand candidates in the Māori electorates in the future.
 It did not stand candidates in the Māori electorates in the 2002, 2005, or 2008 general elections.

 New Zealand First is further characterised by its strong stance on the Treaty of Waitangi.
 The party refers to the Treaty as a "source of national pride" but does not support it becoming a part of constitutional law.
 Peters has criticised what he refers to as a Treaty "Grievance Industry"—which profits from making frivolous claims of violations of the Treaty—and the cost of Treaty negotiations and settlement payments.
 The party has called for an end to "special treatment" of Māori.

 On 19 July 2017, Peters promised that a New Zealand First government would hold two binding referendums on whether Maori electorates should be abolished and whether the number of MPs should be reduced to 100.
 Following the 2017 general election, Peters indicated that he would be willing to consider dropping his call for a referendum on abolishing the Māori electorates during coalition-forming negotiations with Labour leader Jacinda Ardern.